areas of expertise

 - B.A., University of Wisconsin-Stevens Point

-Gary Karner is the commissioner of the Wisconsin Intercollegiate Athletic Conference (WIAC).
+Gary Karner is the former commissioner of the Wisconsin Intercollegiate Athletic Conference (WIAC).
 The WIAC is arguably the preeminent Division III conference in the country.

 Karner has served as the president of the National Association of Division III Athletic Administrators, the executive committee of the NCAA Division III Commissioner’s Association, the NCAA Interpretations and Legislation Committee, and the Sportsmanship and Ethical Conduct Committee.
 He is a current member of the NCAA Division III Baseball Committee.